 varanii is an intestinal parasite found mainly in lizards

-and causes anorexia, progressive weight loss, abdominal swelling
+and sometimes in snakes.
+It can cause anorexia, progressive weight loss, abdominal swelling

 and high mortality, particularly in juvenile lizards.
 There is no evidence that